Marcos-C7/Auction-algorithm/README.md

 For now we will focus on the implementation given in "auction.c", which makes use of the interface and automatically loads a weighted bipartite graph from a file, solves it and writes the result in a file.
+The source should compile with `gcc -O3 auction.c`, making sure that the header files are in hand for the compiler.

 Once compiled the source `"auction.c"`, and assuming an executable called "auction.exe" was created, the usage of the program via the console is as follows: